 Among the many signs and symbols used by the Church to celebrate its faith, music is of preeminent importance.
 As sacred song, united to the words, it forms an integral part of solemn liturgy.-Music in Catholic Worship paragraph 23.

 Cantors are trained singers who lead the congregation's sung-prayer in the absence of a choir.
 The ability to read music is very helpful and desirable.
 The parish cantors assist at all weekend, holiday, funeral and wedding liturgies throughout the liturgical year.
 If you have a beautiful voice, our congregation would love to hear it!

-Extraordinary Ministers of Holy Communion share the bread and cup as well as themselves with each person who approaches them.
-This ministry is one of hospitable personal presence, in service, to the celebrating assembly.
+Extraordinary Ministers of Holy Communion share the bread and wine at Mass, as well as themselves, with each person who approaches them.
+This ministry is one of hospitable personal presence, in service to the celebrating assembly.
 These ministers work hard to make the moment of communion an experience of full presence, remembering that sacraments are not things.
 They are personal actions of all who celebrate.

 Lay Presiders of Prayer

-As Christians we are called to preach the gospel, to praise our God and to love one another.
+As Christians we are called to praise God, preach the gospel of Jesus Christ, and to love one another.
 Because of our baptism, we have both the privilege and the responsibility to minister according to our talents.
 All gifts are given for the good of the entire parish community.
-Lay people now preside at many liturgical services including: ash services, communion services, committal rites, etc.
+Lay people now preside at many liturgical services including: Ash Wednesday services, communion services, committal rites, etc.

 In the early years of the Church, people helped priests in many ways.
 Some of them helped at the celebration of the eucharist.
 These people were sometimes called "Acolytes."
-The word "Acolyte" has meant different things throughout the years.
-Recently it has meant the same as server.
+The word "Acolyte" derives from the Greek term, Akolouthos, which means server, companion, or follower.
 Servers assist the priest at the altar and help the congregation to pray.
 Serving at liturgy is open to ALL from 4th grade through adulthood.

 Ministers of Hospitality